 Documented species datasheets: contain the same sections as the Invasive species datasheets but our authors have found little or no evidence that they are invasive species.
 They have been included in the ISC because CABI has been asked to document them, either because they are considered to represent an economic or environmental threat if introduced to new areas, or because they have been listed as invasive species elsewhere.

 Habitat datasheets: Sample datasheets on habitats are included, providing information on risk of species invasion, impacts and management of invasive species.

 Pathway datasheets: Sample datasheets on pathways for introduction and dispersal are divided into two categories:

 Pathway causes (the reasons why a species is transported, whether accidentally or deliberately).

 These datasheets give information on the issues and management options concerning invasive species.

-Library: The Library is a collection of specially selected full text articles which complement the more structured information on the individual species datasheets.
-Articles can either be searched for off the prepared searches on the Library page or via using the search on the home page and selecting the library tab after the search results are returned.
+Library: The Library is a collection of specially selected full text articles which complement the more structured information in the species datasheets.

 Glossary: Over 780 terms and their definitions have been compiled from various cited sources.

 The following working definitions have been applied during the development of this compendium.